Stella4life/PHS-Inventory/README.md

 ## Collection Hubs

-The system includes collection hubs that match the flowchart process.
 These are the locations where screenings may be completed before being uploaded to the database.

 Examples include: